Up the Junction (song): History

 Chris Difford wrote the lyrics in New Orleans while Squeeze were on tour.
-Difford passed the lyrics to Glenn Tilbrook who then wrote the music.
+Difford passed it to Glenn Tilbrook, who then wrote the music.
 The song is known for its use of half-rhymes, such as "ready" and "telly" or "kitchen" and "missing".
 The title is not sung until the final line.
-Difford has been quoted as saying that he took the lead from Roxy Music's "Virginia Plain," in which the title also appeared only at the end.
-Glenn Tilbrook has said that the music was partly inspired by the Bob Dylan song "Positively 4th Street", and the lack of a chorus or lyrical repetition—unusual in a mainstream pop hit—was due to Tilbrook feeling that a repeated section would upset the flow of Difford's narrative lyrics.
+Difford has been quoted as saying he took the lead from Roxy Music's "Virginia Plain", in which the title also appeared only at the end.
+Glenn Tilbrook has said the music was partly inspired by the Bob Dylan song "Positively 4th Street", and the lack of a chorus or lyrical repetition—unusual in a mainstream pop hit—was due to Tilbrook feeling a repeated section would upset the flow of Difford's narrative lyrics.

-The phrase 'Up the junction' is London slang for being in deep trouble, as in the American 'Up the creek without a paddle'.
+The phrase 'up the junction' is London slang for being in deep trouble, as in the American 'Up the creek without a paddle'.
 It is also, like other lines in the song, a reference to the (at the time) working-class area of Clapham Junction in Battersea in London.
 Clapham Common—the "windy common" of the first verse—is a popular courting spot.